 This all is just to explain what they mean by their FeatherFIT suspension.
 So, this is similar to existing designs in other brands, but there are differences as well.
 Observe also that the harness is not adjustable in this model.

 The pack is with a separate, external hydration sleeve, similar to what you have in Kelty’s new Reva series.
-This is a good design which offers an easy access to the water bladder.
+This is a good design that offers an easy access to the water bladder.

 There is a zippered pocket on the lid, two side stretch water bottle pockets, and two zippered pockets on the massive hip belt.
 The side pockets are conveniently angled for an easy access to the bottle.